witheve/docs/v0.3/handbook/libraries/stdlib.md

 <table class="libitem">
   <tr>
     <td colspan="2">
-      <b>gather/sum</b> - Returns the sum of values in a set of attributes
+      <b>gather/sum</b> - returns the sum of values in a set of attributes
     </td>
   </tr>